datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI05-geographic-vs-projected-CRS.md

 ## Geographic vs Projected CRS

-The above maps provide examples of the two main types of coordinate systems:
+In the previous tutorial, we explored, two different types of Coordinate Reference
+Systems:

 1. **Geographic coordinate systems:** coordinate systems that span the entire globe (e.g. latitude / longitude).
 2. **Projected coordinate Systems:** coordinate systems that are localized to minimize visual distortion in a particular region (e.g. Robinson, UTM, State Plane)

-Next, we will discuss the differences between these `CRS`s in more detail.
-Feel free to skip over this section and come back to it with fresh eyes if the concept of a `CRS` is becoming too complex.
-It's easisest to take on in bite sized pieces!
+In this tutorial, we will discuss the differences between these `CRS`s in more detail.